 ‘To a Pessimist’ by James Lasdun is a twenty-four line poem which is easily separated into three sets of seven lines, and one set of three, for an in-depth analysis.
-While Lasdun has not chosen to give this poem a particular rhyme scheme, it does make use of a large number number of half end rhymes.
-These are words which are close to rhyming, perhaps sounding the same, but they do not rhyme.
+While Lasdun has not chosen to give this poem a particular rhyme scheme, it does make use of a large number of half end rhymes.
+These are words that are close to rhyming, perhaps sounding the same, but they do not rhyme.

 One perfect example of this technique can be seen in the first stanza with the end words, “chances,” and “fences.”
 These words are quite similar to one another but are not perfect matches.
 Another example can be found in the second section of lines with the end words, “blossom” and “bosom.”

 Throughout this piece, Lasdun makes use of long, run-on sentences that often stretch up to seven lines.
 These phrases are punctuated by instances of enjambment in which the phrase is cut off, jumping to the next line, before the thought reaches a natural stopping point.

 Summary of To a Pessimist

 The poem begins with the speaker describing the way in which pessimistic people view the world.
 Things are seen as being “empty” rather than “half-full,” and “good luck” as something which will never fall into one’s lap.
 This, he states, is not the case.
 While good luck might be rare, eventually everyone will experience it.
 There is no truly “empty” scenario.

 He continues on to ask whether, knowing the struggle one went through to become a part of the world, if it could be possible to resist complete despair?
 He hopes the answer to this question is yes and that any pessimists listening to or reading this poem will be inspired to take a moment and consider the wonder of their own lives.